influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 `ID` needs to be the full ID of the replay, preferably copied and pasted from the results of the `list replays` command.

-`Pattern` can be a GREP like pattern used to identify a set of replays.
+`Pattern` can be a grep-like pattern used to identify a set of replays.
 For example, if the value `test0<N>` was assigned to multiple `replay-id`s, (e.g.
 `jan-run01`, `jan-run02`, `jan-run03`) then all `run` replays could be removed with the pattern `"jan-run*"`.